MickaelOnTheWave/GuimicK/README.md

 cmake --build .
 ```

-This will compile all the tools necessary to run GuimicK.
-GuimicK uses Cmake and depends on QT.
-Make sure you have them installed.

-3. Ready to be used!

-In your build directory, you will find two folders with executables :
+3. Run from the build directory:

-- `ConfigurationEditingTool` — GUI tool to define and test tasks
+- `ConfigurationEditingTool` — GUI configuration editor

-  This is the tool you will use to define the tasks you want to run, configure them and schedule them.
-  You can also run them to test the output.
-  It is a Graphical Interface and it will create the configuration that will be used by the background tool.
-  This is an easy and intuitive way to create the configuration file that defines your tasks, but you can also
-  write the configuration file yourself in a text editor if you prefer.

-- `TaskTool` — background runner (add to scheduler/cron)
+- `TaskTool` — background runner

-  This is the tool that runs in the background and executes the tasks you configured.
-You can run it manually, and this is
-  the tool you will need to configure in your scheduler to run your tasks periodically.

-## Limitations
+## ⚠️ Limitations

-### ⚠️ Maintenance
-This software is old and has not been maintained for some years.
-It has only recently been uploaded to GitHub and migrated to Cmake.
-It as been untested for a while and some features might be broken.
+- `Maintenance`- The project was dormant for several years; some features may be broken.

-### ⚠️ Feedback to user
-It was originally developed around the idea of sending an email to the user with a report of all tasks.
-Although the code still works, today
-most email providers (at least gmail, which I used at the time) don't allow anymore external SMTP access.
-As such, the email reporting feature is now
-unusable for most users.
-A Telegram bot has been added later, but I didn't finish the development of it.
-It has some basic features but full production runs were not tested.

-### 🚧 Automated tests
-There were several automated tests developed around QTest.
-I migrated some of them to Catch2 and moved to test/ folders, however all of the main tests
-on external backup services haven't been migrated yet.
-Their code is still present in oldSrc/ and oldInclude/ for a future migration.
+- `Feedback to user`- Email reporting is mostly unusable due to modern SMTP restrictions.
+A Telegram bot was partially implemented but not fully tested.
+- `Automated tests`- Unit tests exist (Catch2, some migrated from QTest), but external backup service tests are still in oldSrc/ and oldInclude/.

-## Platforms
+## 🤝 Contributing

-It was first designed to run on Linux, and then generalized for Windows.
-Mac is untested.
-It runs on both platforms, although not all features are available everywhere :

-Tested on Windows only :
-- Setting scheduled runs directly from the configuration tool

-Tested on Linux only :
-- Waking remote machines and taking control of them
-- Shutting down automatically
+GuimicK was designed to make it easy to add new task types.
+If you’d like to extend it, feel free to fork the repository and submit a pull request!